About your stay

 The swimming is simply awesome!
 The water is shallow and sandy, with no currents, rocks, seaweed or drop-offs.
 You need to walk far out into the water before it gets deep.
 The water is warm, relaxing and very buoyant due to all the salt!
 You can’t have better swimming conditions!
 Unfortunately, the reef is 8-10 miles out, so there really is nothing to see when snorkeling here, save for the occasional sand dollar, minnow or starfish.

-Your website says we can get a discount by paying in the US.
+Your website says we can avoid credit card charges by paying in the US.
 How does that work?

 We’re sorry, but as soon as we charged your card, the banks and the credit card companies took their cut!
 We don’t get that money back even if we issue you a refund.
 So we cannot refund your money to accept a different payment type.
 If you’ve only paid the deposit via credit card and wish to pay your balance in the US, you may do so (and get the discount on that amount) as long as you do it before we charge your card for the balance, 30 days before your arrival.